Subject-To Mortgages: The Ultimate Guide for Investors

 This section covers the financial details of subject-to mortgages, including payment structures, equity considerations, and closing costs.

-Payment Structures
+Payment Structures in Subject-To Deals

 With a subject-to mortgage, the buyer makes monthly payments on the existing mortgage.
 Instead of getting a new loan, the buyer pays the seller, who continues making payments to the original lender.
 This structure allows buyers to avoid upfront costs like down payments and closing costs, which can be helpful for those wanting to preserve capital for renovations or other investments.
 This can be especially attractive for investors looking to quickly acquire and improve properties.